mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ## Summary

 Katagiri Roshi explains the meaning of Buddhist terms such as “save all sentient beings” and “all dharmas,” clarifying what *all* means.
 It may not mean what we usually think.
-In Buddhism, *all* means something which is closely connected with our individual life. *Samskaras* comes up again.
-Ultimately, we have to dive into the ocean.
+In Buddhism, *all* means something which is closely connected with our individual life.
+Ultimately, we have to dive into the ocean of karma, which is *samskaras*.

 ## Transcript